Make An Impact On Society

 Sociology as Part of a Double Major

 The sociology degree complements many other majors.
-Students interested in psychology, social work, global studies, women's studies, criminal justice and the health sciences find that study in sociology broadens their understanding of their chosen field, and enhances their career options.
+Students interested in psychology, business, social work, computer science, criminal justice and the health sciences find that study in sociology broadens their understanding of their chosen field, and enhances their career options.

 Considering a Minor?